 Ceramic materials are the order of the day in kitchen countertops and are beginning to be so in sinks as well.

-In this case, we can find them of two types:
+In this case, we can find two types:

 - Those with the most modern aesthetics are based on innovative ultra-compact surfaces that are highly resistant and easy to maintain (type Dekton ® ), similar to those found today in kitchen countertops.